-The Psychiatric and Neurodevelopmental Genetics Unit (PNGU) in the MGH Center for Genomic Medicine (CGM) is seeking a Program Manager to manage and oversee clinical and translational research projects as well as administrative and research tasks for the research laboratory of Dr. Erin Dunn (http://www.thedunnlab.com)/.
+The Psychiatric and Neurodevelopmental Genetics Unit (PNGU) in the Mass General Center for Genomic Medicine (CGM) is seeking a Clinical Research Prog/Proj Manager to manage and oversee clinical and translational research projects as well as administrative and research tasks for the research laboratory of Dr. Erin Dunn (www.thedunnlab.com).

 Studies in the Dunn Lab are focused on: (1) the developmental effects of exposure to childhood adversity on risk for depression; (2) genomic, transcriptomic, and epigenomic predictors of susceptibility to depression; and (3) gene-environment interplay, or how genetic variation modifies the effect of life experience on depression.
 More recent projects in the lab are also aimed at identifying strategies to promote brain health across the lifespan.
 We are a hard-working, highly collegial, and supportive group seeking to identify motivated and dedicated team players who are curious, interested in interdisciplinary approaches, and passionate about finding ways to prevent mental illness.

-The Program Manager will be responsible for day-to-day supervision and training of coordinators and other staff involved in the conduct of clinical trials; management of all regulatory activities associated with active and pending clinical trials, including compliance with sponsor guidelines, audits, sponsor progress reports, IRB submissions, and management of grant applications and administration of awarded funds.
-The ideal candidate must exhibit a high level of expertise and comfort in managing and facilitating objectives within a complex cross-functional project team that spans MGH clinics/departments and external sites.
-The position will also require regular airline travel (up to once monthly) to Florida.
+The Clinical Research Prog/Proj Manager will be responsible for day-to-day supervision and training of coordinators and other staff involved in the conduct of clinical trials; management of all regulatory activities associated with active and pending clinical trials, including compliance with sponsor guidelines, audits, sponsor progress reports, IRB submissions, and management of grant applications and administration of awarded funds.
+The ideal candidate must exhibit a high level of expertise and comfort in managing and facilitating objectives within a complex cross-functional project team that spans Mass General clinics/departments and external sites.

 PRINCIPAL DUTIES AND RESPONSIBILITIES: